ChenBingWei1201/mcp-i-use/README.md

 ### 3. GitHub MCP

-**Description:** GitHub's official MCP server that enables Claude to interact with GitHub repositories and features.
+**Description:** GitHub MCP server that enables Claude to interact with GitHub repositories and features.

 **Functionality:**
 - Create, read, and update GitHub repositories